Credit: original silk painting by Jenwah Panther

 - Andrew Harvey, PhD (Hons), scholar, mystic and author of more than 30 books, will share his understanding of the Black Madonna.

-- Calen Rayne, DMin will share insights on the labyrinth and lower church, and assist with preparation for ritual experiences.
+- Calen Rayne, DMin will share insights on the labyrinth and the waters of Chartres.

 - Peggy Rubin, Shakespearian actor and master of sacred ritual and group theatre, will guide us into the enactment of the mysteries we explore and share her deep insights into the nature of the Black Madonna and how to use the transformational energy of the feminine for personal growth and group harmony.